-- Investigative and Special Operations Bureau is broken into three Divisions: - Investigations Division - Specialized Enforcement Division - Metro Vice, Narcotics, and Intelligence Division o The Patrol Bureau

-The officers and civilians who make up these divisions conduct the majority of investigations into crimes against persons, conduct motorcycle traffic enforcement, and handle many serious critical incidents and special events, as well as narcotics and vice investigations for the Pikes Peak region.
+- Investigative and Special Operations Bureau is broken into three Divisions: - Investigations Division - Specialized Enforcement Division - Metro Vice, Narcotics, and Intelligence Division - The officers and civilians who make up these divisions conduct the majority of investigations into crimes against persons, conduct motorcycle traffic enforcement, and handle many serious critical incidents and special events, as well as narcotics and vice investigations for the Pikes Peak region.
+This includes Detection and Monitoring Functions.